Cajun Chicken Quesadillas are the perfect weekday dinner to throw together or a great lazy Sunday meal!

 The tortillas are homemade.
-I’ll add more photos of the process eventually, but it’s pretty straightforward.
-I find homemade tortillas to be more moist than store bought- although I don’t really mind having store bought, but well, homemade is always better, even if it’s for the simple reason that you know what exactly is going in.
+I find homemade tortillas to be moister than store bought- although I don’t really mind having store-bought, but well, homemade is always better, even if it’s for the simple reason that you know what exactly is going in.

 The Cajun Chicken is spicy and the roasted bell peppers add a sweetness that pairs perfectly.
 The chicken and bell peppers have the same Cajun spice rubbed on before being grilled.

 The corn is roasted over the stove and then tossed in a teaspoon of red chili powder.
-It’s got the smoky and spicy flavours down.
+It’s got the smoky and spicy flavors down.

 A combination of mozzarella and cheddar cheese melts on the tortilla as it cooks over a low flame.